What is THCA? Is it the most abundant molecule in cannabis sativa and hemp plants?

 THCA and pain, nervous system and as antioxidant: In some very preliminary studies, THCA was more effective than either THC or CBD at reducing pain from inflammation.
 THCA has been shown to help the microcirculation and help keep the autonomic nervous system running smoothly.
 In addition, it’s a powerful antioxidant, given its acidic nature.

 However, given that medical research is still in its infancy, more studies need to be conducted in order to push the cannabinoid into revolutionary disease fighting status.
 Time will only tell.

-Research seems to show that THCA isn’t an active ingredient in helping the conditions above, but instead plays passive partner role in our brains and endocannabinoid system.
+Research seems to show that THCA isn’t an active ingredient in helping the conditions above but instead plays a passive partner role in our brains and the endocannabinoid system.

 Instead of binding to CB1 receptors, THCA helps our ECS release and inhibit proteins and enzymes that are influential in how we experience pain and inflammation, among other things.

 Here’s a short and quick breakdown of each: